njchakathon2020/mytravel-experience-api/README.md

 ## About the project

-mytravel-experience-api is an experience layer API which is used to provide train services infformation to the end users.
+mytravel-experience-api is an experience layer API which is used to provide train services information to the end users.
-It uses different process APIs to create, retrive, and update data for train service operation.
-Besides, this api also get inforamtion needed for travel such as weather information, tourist attaraction sites, resturants and supermarket location.
+Also, this api get inforamtion needed for travel such as weather information, tourist attraction sites, resturants and supermarket location.
+It uses two process APIs to create, retrive, and update data for train service operation.

 The two process API used are:

  **1. MyTrain Process API**

-      This API is used to to get or add data related to train services.
+      This API is used to to add or retrive data related to train services.
 The operations provided by this API are:

-      - Create User and subsrption
+      - Allow user to register and subscribe for train service
-      - Get a User detail, a subcription detail, and list of subscription for a user
+      - Get a User detail, specific subscription detail, and list of subscription for a user
       - Request forgot password
       - Validate user
       - Provide train service and train detail information.

  **2. Notification Process API**

-       This API is used provides information incase of train service delay or cancellation.
+       This API is used to provide information related to delay or cancelled train service along with weather and covid records.
 The operations that are provided by the API are:

        - retrive current weather information,
        - get active covid status,